 Exness accepts deposits and withdrawals through local bank transfers in South Africa.
 Clients can also open a ZAR-based account and no currency conversion fee will be applicable if deposits are also made in ZAR.
 Additionally, clients can deposit and withdraw through Skrill, Neteller, Ozow, Mybux, and several other methods.

-Exness offers an excellent customer support service that is active 24*7.
+Exness offers excellent customer support service that is active 24*7.
 Clients can reach out to support executives through live chat, email, and phone support.
 Their FAQ section briefly covers most of the common queries raised by the clients.

 Exness can be a great option to trade forex and CFDs in South Africa.
 They offer local phone support, local bank transfers, and ZAR-based accounts for South African traders.
 MT4, as well as MT5 trading platforms, can be used at Exness to trade on any device.